VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 For write:
 1. extra-vmagent(optional): scrapes external targets and all the components installed by this chart, sends data to global write entrypoint.
-2. vmauth-global-write: global write entrypoint, proxies requests to one of the zone `vmagent` with `least_loaded` policy.
+2. write-global: global write entrypoint, proxies requests to one of the zone `vmagent` with `least_loaded` policy.
-3. vmagent(per-zone): remote writes data to availability zones that enabled `.Values.availabilityZones.allowIngest`, and [buffer data on disk](https://docs.victoriametrics.com/vmagent/#calculating-disk-space-for-persistence-queue) when zone is unavailable to ingest.
+3. vmagent(per-zone): remote writes data to availability zones that enabled `.Values.availabilityZones[*].write.allow`, and [buffer data on disk](https://docs.victoriametrics.com/vmagent/#calculating-disk-space-for-persistence-queue) when zone is unavailable to ingest.
-4. vmauth-write-balancer(per-zone): proxies requests to vminsert instances inside it's zone with `least_loaded` policy.
+4. write-balancer(per-zone): proxies requests to vminsert instances inside it's zone with `least_loaded` policy.
 5. vmcluster(per-zone): processes write requests and stores data.

 For read:
 1. vmcluster(per-zone): processes query requests and returns results.
-2. vmauth-read-balancer(per-zone): proxies requests to vmselect instances inside it's zone with `least_loaded` policy.
+2. read-balancer(per-zone): proxies requests to vmselect instances inside it's zone with `least_loaded` policy.
-3. vmauth-read-proxy(per-zone): uses all the `vmauth-read-balancer` as servers if zone has `.Values.availabilityZones.allowQuery` enabled, always prefer "local" `vmauth-read-balancer` to reduce cross-zone traffic with `first_available` policy.
+3. read-proxy(per-zone): uses all the `read-balancer` as servers if zone has `.Values.availabilityZones[*].read.allow` enabled, always prefer "local" `read-balancer` to reduce cross-zone traffic with `first_available` policy.
-4. vmauth-global-read: global query entrypoint, proxies requests to one of the zone `vnauth-read-proxy` with `first_available` policy.
+4. read-global: global query entrypoint, proxies requests to one of the zone `read-proxy` with `first_available` policy.
-5. grafana(optional): uses `vmauth-global-read` as default datasource.
+5. grafana(optional): uses `read-global` as default datasource.

 >Note:
 As the topology shown above, this chart doesn't include components like vmalert, alertmanager, etc by default.